cdbdev/python-doc/doc/python_bindings.md

 - You want to speed up a particular section of your Python code
 - You want to use Python test tools

-# Exploring the possible tools
+# Exploring the possible tools/methods
 ## ctypes